Engineering and Facilities

 Chemistry Complex Building Access

-Effective February 1, 2015 requests for keys and door access will be done electronically through the College’s online application link below.
-A valid CalNet authentication is required to log into the application (please read about CalNet authentication.)
-For more information see Building Access FAQ's.)
+Effective February 1, 2015 requests for keys and door access will be done electronically through the College’s online application.
+A valid CalNet ID is required to log into the application.
+(If you need more information please see CalNet Authentication and Building Access FAQ's.)
 For application access click on the sign in button below.

 If you are new to the College of Chemistry and have CalNet authentication log into the application, complete the required fields, and “Submit".
 You will receive an email confirmation when your PI, Supervisor or group delegate has approved your access.